ssube/onnx-web/docs/user-guide.md

 The settings tab provides access to some of the settings and allows you to reset the state of the other tabs to the defaults, if they get out of control.

+#### Image history setting

+The image history setting allows you to change the number of images kept in the recent image history.
+If you are generating very large images or have limited memory, reducing this may improve performance.
+Increasing this will keep more images in history.
+Output is always kept on the server.

 #### API server setting

 Changing the API server will reload the client.